National Weather Service United States Department of Commerce

 Key Points

-• The risk of spring flooding is below average across southern Wisconsin.
+• The risk of spring flooding is near to below average for southern Wisconsin and below average for the lower Wisconsin River.

-• This flood risk pertains to the underlying risk for the mid March to the mid June time period as a whole.
-The risk may be higher with individual weather events.
-Flooding is still possible with heavy rain.
+• This flood risk pertains to the underlying risk for the mid March to mid May time period as a whole.
+The risk may be higher or lower with individual weather events.
+The greatest risk of flooding occurs with a rapid snowmelt or rain, especially on a frozen ground.

 nws logo Media use of NWS Web News Stories is encouraged!